renaissance-benchmarks/renaissance/website/docs.md

 and maintain a collection of relevant and interesting benchmarks for VM, compiler and tool developers.
-Renaissance therefore relies on an open-source contribution process to derive the set of workloads that are important for the JVM ecosystem.
+Renaissance therefore relies on an open-source contribution process to derive the set of benchmarks that are useful when optimizing or analyzing the JVM behaviour.
 The contribution guide contains detailed information about this process.

 <div id="contribution-holder">